MonstreX/voyager-extension/readme.md

 >### New BREAD Browse modes and options

-### Dropdown browse filter
+### Dropdown browse filters

 Needed for filtering data in a browse mode.
-Uses on relationship field type only - "belongs to".
+Uses on relationship "belongs to" field type only.

 ```json
 {